seanhodges-tw/api-docs/source/includes/reference/_webhook_events.md

 Each outgoing webhook request is signed.
-Although event payloads do not contain any sensitive information, you may want to verify if the request is coming from TransferWise (however this is optional).
+Although event payloads do not contain any sensitive information, you may want to verify if the request is coming from TransferWise and that it has not been forged or tampered with.
-We advise you not to process any requests where signature appears to be forged.
+You should not process any requests with signatures that fail verification.

-Each `POST` request includes the `X-Signature` header, which contains the message-specific signature.
+Signatures are generated using an RSA key and SHA256 digest of the message body.

+Signatures are transmitted using the `X-Signature-SHA256` request header.
+Signatures are Base64 encoded.

+We have provided some sample Java code that uses the `SHA256WithRSA` signing algorithm to verify a message.

 ### Delivery ID header `X-Delivery-Id`